Urinary Tract Infection (UTI) Vaccine and Treatment

 Urinary Tract Infection (UTI) Vaccines

-StroVac® (Solco-Urovac, Strovac) is a vaccine against UTIs containing 10 strains of bacteria known to cause them.
+StroVac® (Solco-Urovac, Strovac) is a vaccine against UTIs that contains 10 bacterial strains known to cause them.
 It acts not only through the adaptive immune system but also by stimulating the innate immune system.
-It is available in Germany.
+It is available in Germany, not in the USA.

 Urinary Tract Infection (UTI) Vaccine Candidates